 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when payment is due.
+However, debt service expenditures, including finance purchase payables, as well as expenditures related to compensated absences, pension and OPEB, and claims and judgments, are recorded only when payment is due.
+General capital asset acquisitions, including entering into contracts giving the Borough the right to use leased assets, are reported as expenditures in governmental funds.
+Issuance of long-term debt and financing through leases and finance purchase payables are reported as other financing sources.